Commitment To Clean

 Meeting Set Ups & Services

 - Seating capacities and floor plans are reviewed on an event-by-event basis at this time.
 This will ensure compliance with physical distancing recommendations from the state and CDC, as well as Orange County Fire Department regulations.
-As an example, new guidelines will seat no more than six people at a 72-inch round banquet table vs the 10 in our previous guidelines.

 - Hand sanitizer dispensers will be placed at each meeting room in use.